Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Stability and physical acceptability of the solutions

 \subsection{The squared sound speed}

-Here we introduced the adiabatic squared sound speed for the stability of our system.
+We determine the classical stability of considered models on the basis of an adiabatic squared sound speed.
 It is one of the important quantity in cosmology.
-The squared of sound speed, for any fluid is defined as
+Adiabatic squared sound speed for system is defined \cite{28}, as

-here $c_s^2$ has three possibilities i.e $c_s^2<0$ or $c_s^2=0$ or $c_s^2>0$.
+Here $c_s^2$ has three possibilities i.e $c_s^2<0$ or $c_s^2=0$ or $c_s^2>0$.
 The sign of $c_s^2$ is very important to investigate as it leads to the instability of the cosmological models through which one can reject or accept the constructed cosmological models.
 The case when, $c_s^2<0$, leads to classical instability of the cosmological models due to the uncontrolled grow of the energy density perturbation.
 The case when $c_s^2>0$ may leads to the issue of occurrence of casuality.
 As a matter of fact, it is usually considered as $c_s\leq 1$ and the bound on $c_s^2$ is $0\leq c_s^2\leq 1$.
 In addition to that, the complementary bound $c_s>1$ is used as a condition for rejecting the theories.
 The details regarding $c_s^2$ can be found in \cite{22}.